star-xai-protocol/ixentbench-purple-gemini-3-pro/README.md

 ---

-# 🧠 GEMA Purple Agent (Gemini 2.5 Pro)
+# 🧠 GEMA Purple Agent (Gemini 3 Pro)

-This repository contains the logic for the **Purple Agent**, an advanced AI implementation designed to solve the **CapsBench** benchmark through neuro-symbolic reasoning and hierarchical planning.
+This repository contains the logic for the **Purple Agent**, an advanced AI implementation designed to solve the **iXentBench** benchmark through neuro-symbolic reasoning and hierarchical planning.

 ## 🚀 Design Philosophy

 The Purple Agent does not rely on brute force or "black box" neural network instincts.
-Instead, it leverages **Gemini 2.5 Pro** to execute a **Counterfactual Thinking** cycle:
+Instead, it leverages **Gemini 3 Pro** to execute a **Counterfactual Thinking** cycle:

 1. **Symbolic Perception:** Interprets the board state in JSON format (Ground Truth).
 2. **Mental Simulation:** Projects how gear orientations will change after a rotation.